The importance of feminine care & pH balance

 So why is this important?
 Vaginal care can easily go unnoticed, but it is important to clean and use safe pH balancing products to ensure your vaginal health is in check!
 You may experience symptoms such as burning, itching, redness or various forms of irritation “down under”, this is a sign that your body is letting you know your pH may be off-balance.

 Don’t vagina’s clean themselves?
 Yes, as magical as it sounds, your vagina is self-cleaning and can usually maintain its pH balance without additional help.
 However, circumstances can change and disrupt that perfect pH balance level.

 Most common disruptors include:

 Menstruation- Menstrual blood holds a pH of about 7.4 and can easily fluctuate when using products such as tampons and pads, increasing the risk for bacterial growth.

-Medications- Unnatural substances such as prescription medicine and antibiotics can upset the balance of good bacterial in your body.
+Medications- Unnatural substances such as prescription medications and antibiotics can upset the balance of good bacteria in your body.

-Hormones- Anything that contributes to fluctuation of hormones, such as oral or internal contraceptives, hormonal replacement therapy and pregnancy can often cause a high pH that potentially leads to vaginal infections.
+Hormones- Anything that contributes to the fluctuation of hormones, such as oral or internal contraceptives, hormonal replacement therapy, and pregnancy can often cause a high pH that potentially leads to vaginal infections.